shaojiawei07/VDDIB-SR/Multi-view_Object_Recognition/README.md

 * Run `phase2_train_MVCNN_DIB.py` to train the distributed feature coding scheme to reduce the communication overhead based on the distributed information bottleneck (DIB) framework.

 * Test the performance of the model by calling `inference.py`.
-Note that the parameter `threshold` determines *if the current received features are sufficient for the inference*.
+Note that the parameter `threshold` in `inference.py` determines *if the current received features are sufficient for the inference*.
 Increasing the `threshold` value encourages devices to transmit more features to the server to improve the inference performance.
 But this leads to high communication overhead.
 We provide a `threshold_list` to show the communication-performance tradeoff.

 ## Run an example